api3dao/vitepress-docs/docs/reference/dapis/understand/wallets.md

 ## Managed dAPIs

-Forthcoming managed dAPIs do not use sponsor wallets.
+Managed dAPIs do not use sponsor wallets.
 The gas costs for managed dAPIs are managed by API3 using the fees when self-funded dAPIs are upgraded to managed dAPIs.
 The fees are deposited into a common wallet that Airnodes uses to cover gas costs when updating data feeds.

 <FlexEndTag/>